Subhashhari/Particle_simulator/README.md

 The **Particle System Simulator** is an interactive, real-time application designed to explore the dynamics of particle systems.
 It provides users with extensive customization options for particle and emitter behaviors, including emission rates, velocities, masses, charges, and interactions with fields.
 The simulator is tailored for both educational and creative purposes, offering a platform for students to learn about particle dynamics and for designers to experiment with complex visual effects.

 ### Key Features:
-- **Emitters**: Add, configure, and position emitters with customizable properties such as particle spread, direction, and special behaviors (oscillator, pulse, etc.).
+- **Emitters**: Add, configure, and position emitters with customizable properties such as particle spread, angle, and special behaviors (oscillator, pulse, etc.).
 - **Field Points**: Create and manipulate attractive or repulsive field points to influence particle movement dynamically.

-- **Particles**: Define properties like mass, charge, and velocity for individual particles, with real-time adjustments.
-- **Environment Controls**: Adjust gravity, simulation speed, and boundary conditions, or observe particle interactions frame by frame.
+- **Environment Controls**: Adjust gravity, colours for speed, or observe particle interactions frame by frame.
 - **Preset Management**: Load predefined system setups or save custom configurations for reuse or sharing.

 ### Built with
-Built with **JavaFX** for an intuitive UI and **C++** (using SFML) for efficient physics calculations, the simulator bridges the frontend and backend using **JNI** to deliver high-performance real-time visualizations.
+Built with **JavaFX** for an intuitive UI and **C++**  for efficient physics calculations, the simulator bridges the frontend and backend using **JNI** to deliver high-performance real-time visualizations.

 ---